kontena/kontena/docs/references/kontena-yml.md

 #### deploy

-These Kontena spefic keys define how Kontena will schedule and orchestrate containers across different nodes.
+These Kontena-specific keys define how Kontena will schedule and orchestrate containers across different Nodes.
 Read more about deployments [here](../using-kontena/deploy.md).

 **strategy**

-How to deploy service's containers to different host nodes.
+How to deploy a Service's containers to different host Nodes.

 ```
 deploy: